Teen Drug Abuse and Addictions

 If you suspect your teen is using drugs and would like to get them some help, please call us 24 hours a day, 7 days a week.
 We can help you locate a treatment center for addiction that accepts underage people today.

 There are some common reasons that teens start experimenting with drugs or alcohol.

-–escape from life and challenges
+–Escape from life and challenges

-–emotional struggles or problems
+–Emotional struggles or problems

-–trauma past or present
+–Trauma past or present

-As parents it is important to ask questions in a tone that is understanding and caring, asking simple questions like “Have you been using drugs?” or “Have you been offered drugs recently?” can be enough sometimes to get the conversation started.
+It is important to ask questions in a tone that is understanding and caring, asking simple questions like “Have you been using drugs?” or “Have you been offered drugs recently?” can be enough sometimes to get the conversation started.
 If your teen denies use, be sure you respond with a positive tone, as this can be reinforcing positive actions and further their drive to stay off of drugs.